RoryBrennan-Jones/veri-datalog/dafny/lcf/README.md

 ## Project Overview

-The Veri-Datalog project is a verified checker for the correctness of Datalog+ programs.
+The Veri-Datalog project is a verified Datalog+ engine.
 Datalog+ is a research defined language that is similar to Datalog but with more feature support; both are subsets of Prolog.

 ## Contributions by Rory Brennan-Jones